vpeterson/otda-mibci/README.md

 Option 2: download this folder and unzip it
 #### Examples:
 ##### Blockwise OTDA test
-Locate where otda-mibci folder is:
+With the test_otdapaper environment activated, locate where otda-mibci folder is:
 ```
 cd otda-mibci
 ```